×

 When we asked expats and global nomads about the quality of medical care in Malaysia, they replied:

-"Excellent clinics with Providers trained internationally, many with US Board certification -- especially true at private hospitals and clinics," said one foreigner in Georgetown.
+"Excellent clinics with Providers trained internationally, many with US Board certification -- especially true at private hospitals and clinics," wrote one digital nomad living in Georgetown, Malaysia.

 Get Quote